icopy-site/awesome/docs/awesome/awesome-okr.md

 These are free ebooks and guides about OKRs.

 - [Set goals with OKRs by Google](https://rework.withgoogle.com/guides/set-goals-with-okrs/steps/introduction/): Official guide about OKR by Google
-- [Definitive guide to OKRs (https://github.com/domenicosolazzo/awesome-okr/blob/master/Ebook) by Atiim](https://www.atiim.com/resources/definitive-guide-to-okrs/): https://github.com/domenicosolazzo/awesome-okr/blob/master/Ebook describing how to set OKRs
+- [Definitive guide to OKRs (Ebook) by Atiim](https://www.atiim.com/resources/definitive-guide-to-okrs/): Ebook describing how to set OKRs
 - [How to Set OKR Goals like Google: Top 10 Tips by Atiim](https://www.atiim.com/resources/okr-top-10-tips/): 10 tips about how to set OKRs like Google
 - [The Smart Way to Set OKR](https://www.atiim.com/download-okr-checklist/): Simple checklist about how to set OKRs